Welcome!

 4. Request permission to enroll in class(es)

-Remember, once you receive permission to enroll you need to enroll in the class via the Class Search and Enroll tool.
+Remember, once you receive permission to enroll, you need to enroll in the class via the Class Search & Enroll tool.
 Senior guest auditors can enroll starting the first day of class.
-Follow the instructions in the next step, Enroll in classes.
+To enroll, follow the instructions in the Enroll in classes step.

-If it is less than a week before the start of the term and you haven’t had a response about your request, please see our related FAQ under the enrollment section of our FAQ page.
+If it is less than a week before the start of the term and you haven’t received a response regarding your request, please refer to our related FAQ under the Enrollment section of our FAQ page.

 5. Enroll in classes

-Note, if you added a class to your cart before permission was granted remove the class from your cart at this time to avoid any errors.
-Then proceed with the enrollment process found on our enrollment instruction guide.
+Note, if you added a class to your cart before permission was granted, remove the class from your cart at this time to avoid any errors.
+Then proceed with the enrollment process outlined in our enrollment instruction guide.

 Enrollment troubleshooting and tips